-For options "b)", "d)", or "e)", I may change my option, but only once, subject to certain conditions.
+For options "a)", "c)", or "d)", I may change my option, but only once, subject to certain conditions.
 The request must be made prior to the preceding June 1st; the change must occur at the beginning of the school year and cannot result in extending the original duration of my leave.